DataDog/documentation/content/en/real_user_monitoring/browser/setup/client.md

 ## Setup

-{{< callout url="https://www.datadoghq.com/private-beta/rum-sdk-auto-injection/" btn_hidden="false" header="Try our new Browser SDK injection!">}}
+{{< callout url="https://www.datadoghq.com/private-beta/rum-sdk-auto-injection/" btn_hidden="false" header="Access the Preview!">}}
-You can now auto-inject the Browser SDK in your application instead of installing it manually.
-Complete the form to request access to the private beta.
-Learn more about <a href="/real_user_monitoring/browser/setup/server">Server Side Instrumentation</a>.
+RUM SDK Injection in Preview.
+Sign up for access!
+You can also request early access if you are using Apache HTTPD, Tomcat, or another web server technology.
+Learn more about <a href="/real_user_monitoring/browser/setup/server">Server Side Instrumentation</a>
 {{< /callout >}}

 To set up RUM Browser Monitoring, create a RUM application: